Creating A Realistic Nigerian Wedding Budget For 2023: All You Need To Know

-4. Most vendors will charge a percentage for service fee + logistics fee + VAT, which is separate from the main fee for a service.
-So be sure to ask for hidden costs or charges if you do not see these 3 items on the quotation sent to you.
+4. Many vendors will include additional charges such as a service fees, logistics fees, and VAT, separate from the main cost of the service.
+Be sure to inquire about any hidden costs or charges if they are not explicitly listed on the quotation provided to you.

-8. To create a realistic Nigerian Wedding budget, you have to have an idea of how much things cost in the area, state or the location you intend to get married.
+8. To plan a realistic Nigerian Wedding budget, it’s important to have a general understanding of the cost of goods and services in the location where you plan to get married.

-For instance, you don’t want to create and start working with a wedding budget, only to find out that photography packages start at N250,000 in your area when you only budgeted N150,000 for that.
+For example, you don’t want to set and work with a wedding budget, only to later discover that photography packages start at N250,000 in your area, when you only allocated N150,000 for that in your budget.

 11. Hire a Wedding Planner if your budget can accommodate it.
 It will save you from making costly mistakes.
 You will also be saving money, time and many other benefits.